Get Started with Git on Oracle Linux

 user.email=jane.doe@acmecorp.com

 Note: Using git config --list will show all of the settings that you have set.
 Currently, the user.name and user.email are the only values defined.
-An alternative way to show the specific information, for example, your user.email details is to run git config user.email.
+An alternative way to show specific information, for example, your user.email details, is to run git config user.email.

-4. Configure the initial branch name to be used for all new Git repositories you create.
+4. Configure an initial branch name for all new Git repositories you create.

 git config --global init.defaultBranch main